 This month:

-- Complete a risk assessment for each high-risk AI system — use the AI governance checklist as a starting framework.
+- Complete a risk assessment for each high-risk AI system — use the AI governance guide for small teams as a starting framework.
 Document methodology, scope, findings, and any mitigation decisions made.

 - Draft the individual notice language you would use if a person asked why an AI-influenced decision was made about them.